CianDaly/Game-Review-App/README.md

 ## Overview.

-......
-A statement of the app concept and its objectives (a paragraph) ........
+ A game review app with a message board.
+Users can post a game they want to discuss about with a link to more information of the game or where to purchase the game.
+Users can then upvote games they like and add comments to the comment section of each game message board.
+Users can then like comments made by users.

-. . . . .
+. . . .
 List of user features  . . . .

 - User can post a new review
 - User can see other reviews
-- User can like posts
+- User can like posted games
-- User can leave a comment on a post
+- User can leave a comment on a game message board
+- User can like comments made for each game

 ## Setup.